International SUMMER SCHOOL

 Lucia Bellucci - Hervé Prince - Gian Luigi Gatta - Nanette Neuwahl

 Università degli Studi di Milano

 Students from the Università degli Studi di Milano can contact Professor Lucia Bellucci for information

 The School brings together policymakers, lawyers, and leading academics.
 Thanks to the generous participation of our partners and the cooperation of our Faculty members, we offer a roster of internationally-recognized experts.

 In a time of uncertainty, the School aims to shed light on issues that will have an impact both on global affairs and people’s lives.
-We will therefore analyse bilateral trade relations between North America and Europe in the context of geopolitical changes concerning Brexit, the future of transatlantic relations, and the consolidation of a multipolar world order in which China plays a major role.
+We will therefore analyse bilateral trade relations between North America and Europe in the context of geopolitical and technological changes concerning for example Brexit as well artificial intelligence and data protection (e.g., GDPR).

 copyright 2019 Lucia Bellucci